 11.5.2.15 Change notification

-Where non-web softwaresoftware provides a user interfaceuser interface it shall, by using the services as described in clause 11.5.2.311.5.2.3, notify assistive technologies about changes in those programmatically determinableprogrammatically determinable attributes of user interface elementsuser interface elements that are referenced in requirements 11.5.2.5 to 11.5.2.11 and 11.5.2.13.
+Where ICT is, or includes, non-web software that provides a user interface, and the software includes functionality that is not closed to programmatic access of information by assistive technologies, the functionality that is not closed shall, by using the services as described in clause 11.5.2.3, notify assistive technologies about changes in those programmatically determinable attributes of user interface elements that are referenced in requirements 11.5.2.5 to 11.5.2.11 and 11.5.2.13, for all functionality that is not closed to programmatic access of information by assistive technologies.

+Note: See clause 5 for requirements on functionality that is closed.

 11.5.2.16 Modifications of states and properties

-Where permitted by security requirements, softwarenon-web software that provides a user interfaceuser interface shall, by using the services as described in clause 11.5.2.311.5.2.3, allow assistive technologies to programmatically modify states and properties of user interface elementsuser interface elements, where the user can modify these items.
+Where ICT is, or includes, non-web software that provides a user interface, and the software includes functionality that is not closed to programmatic access of information by assistive technologies, and there are user interface elements whose state or properties can be modified by a user without the use of assistive technology, the functionality that is not closed shall, by using the services as described in clause 11.5.2.3, allow assistive technologies to programmatically modify states and properties of user interface elements, where the user can modify these items where permitted by security requirements for all functionality that is not closed to programmatic access of information by assistive technologies.

+Note 1: See clause 5 for requirements on functionality that is closed.

-NOTE 1: In some cases the security requirements imposed on a software product may forbid external software from interfering with the ICT product and so this requirement would not apply.
+Note 2: In some cases the security requirements imposed on a non-web software product may forbid external software from interfering with the ICT product and so this requirement would not apply.
 Examples of systems under strict security requirements are systems dealing with intelligence activities, cryptologic activities related to national security, command and control of military forces.

-NOTE 2: Assistive technologies may be required to maintain the same level of security as the standard input mechanisms supported by the platform.
+Note 3: Assistive technologies may be required to maintain the same level of security as the standard input mechanisms supported by the platform.

 11.5.2.17 Modifications of values and text

-Where permitted by security requirements, softwarenon-web software that provides a user interfaceuser interface shall, by using the services as described in clause 11.5.2.311.5.2.3, allow assistive technologies to modify values and text of user interface elements user interface elements using the input methods of the platformplatform, where a user can modify these items without the use of assistive technologyassistive technology.
+Where ICT is, or includes, non-web software that provides a user interface, and the software includes functionality that is not closed to programmatic access of information by assistive technologies, and there are user interface elements whose values or text can be modified by a user without the use of assistive technology, the functionality that is not closed shall, by using the services as described in clause 11.5.2.3, allow assistive technologies to modify values and text of user interface elements using the input methods of the platform, where a user can modify these items without the use of assistive technology where permitted by security requirements for all functionality that is not closed to programmatic access of information by assistive technologies.

+Note 1: See clause 5 for requirements on functionality that is closed.

-NOTE 1: In some cases the security requirements imposed on a software product may forbid external software from interfering with the ICT product and so this requirement would not apply.
+Note 2: In some cases the security requirements imposed on a non-web software product may forbid external software from interfering with the ICT product and so this requirement would not apply.
 Examples of systems under strict security requirements are systems dealing with intelligence activities, cryptologic activities related to national security, command and control of military forces.

-NOTE 2: Assistive technologies may be required to maintain the same level of security as the standard input mechanisms supported by the platform.
+Note 3: Assistive technologies may be required to maintain the same level of security as the standard input mechanisms supported by the platform.

-11.6 Documented accessibility usage
+11.6 Documented accessibility features

 11.6.1 User control of accessibility features